Cardiac arrest: Secondary prevention

+Alternatively, a wearable cardioverter defibrillator (eg, LifeVest) can be used instead of an implantable defibrillator, and the wearable option can be used as a temporary bridge to an implantable device.
+Such instances are endocarditis where an implantable device is at high risk of becoming infected if implanted too soon.

-Code teams
+Crash teams

-In medical parlance, cardiac arrest is referred to as a "code" or a "crash".
-This typically refers to "code blue" on the hospital emergency codes.
+In hospital, a cardiac arrest is referred to as a "crash", or a "code".
+This typically refers to code blue on the hospital emergency codes.
 A dramatic drop in vital sign measurements is referred to as "coding" or "crashing", though coding is usually used when it results in cardiac arrest, while crashing might not.
 Treatment for cardiac arrest is sometimes referred to as "calling a code".

 Patients in general wards often deteriorate for several hours or even days before a cardiac arrest occurs.
 This has been attributed to a lack of knowledge and skill amongst ward-based staff, in particular, a failure to measure the respiratory rate, which is often the major predictor of a deterioration and can often change up to 48 hours prior to a cardiac arrest.
 In response, many hospitals now have increased training for ward-based staff.
 A number of "early warning" systems also exist that aim to quantify the person's risk of deterioration based on their vital signs and thus provide a guide to staff.
 In addition, specialist staff are being used more effectively to augment the work already being done at the ward level.
 These include: